-1. Our privacy statement
+1. Our data protection statement

 2.1 Personal data

-Personal data is all information that refers to an identified or identifiable natural person (hereinafter “data subject”).
-A natural person will be seen as identifiable, who can be directly or indirectly identified, in particular by means of allocation to an identifier such as a name, a code number, to location data, an online identifier or to one or several special features, which are an expression of the physical, physiological, genetic, mental, financial, cultural or social identity of this natural person.
+“Personal data” means any information relating to an identified or identifiable natural person (“data subject”).
+An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 2.2 Data subject

-A contract data processor is a natural person or legal entity, authority, institution or other body, which processes personal data by order of the data controller.
+“Processor” means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.

 2.10 Third party

-3. Name and address of the responsible body for the processing
+3. Name and address of the controller

 Südwestdeutsche Salzwerke AG